-The Audit Committee of the Board is responsible for providing independent, objective oversight of the Company's accounting functions and internal controls.
-The Committee is composed of three independent directors and acts under a written charter adopted and approved by the Board of Directors on April 15, 2003.
-The Committee reviews its Charter on an annual basis.
-Each of the members of the Committee is independent as defined by the National Association of Securities Dealers' listing standards and as required by the Sarbanes-Oxley Act.
-After a full review and analysis, the Board of Directors positively reaffirmed that each member of the Committee is independent within the meaning of Rule 4200(a)(14) of the National Association of Securities Dealers' listing standards and the rules and regulations of the SEC, as such requirements are defined as of the mailing date of this proxy statement.
-The Board annually reviews the Nasdaq listing standards' definition of independence for audit committee members and makes an annual determination of the independence of Committee members.
-The Board of Directors has also determined that at least one member of the Committee, Mr. Phillips, is an "audit committee financial expert," as defined by SEC rules and regulations.
+The Board of Directors has determined that at least one member of the Audit Committee, Mr. Phillips, is an "audit committee financial expert," as defined by SEC rules and regulations.
 This designation results from a disclosure requirement of the SEC related to Mr. Phillips' experience and understanding with respect to certain accounting and auditing matters.
-The SEC believes this designation does not impose upon Mr. Phillips any duty, obligation, or liability that is greater than is generally imposed on him as a member of the Audit Committee and the Board, and that his designation as an audit committee financial expert pursuant to this SEC requirement does not affect the duty, obligation, or liability of any other member of the Audit Committee or the Board.
+The SEC believes this designation does not impose upon Mr. Phillips any duty, obligation or liability that is greater than is generally imposed on him as a member of the Audit Committee and the Board, and that his designation as an audit committee financial expert pursuant to this SEC requirement does not affect the duty, obligation or liability of any other member of the Audit Committee or the Board.
 For an overview of Mr. Phillips' relevant experience, see the section entitled "Continuing Directors" above.

-The Committee reviewed and discussed the Company's audited financial statements with management.
-The Committee also discussed with BDO Seidman LLP the matters required to be discussed by Statement on Auditing Standards No. 61, "Communications with Audit Committees."
-In addition, BDO Seidman LLP also provided to the Committee the written disclosures and the letter required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees," and the Committee discussed with BDO Seidman LLP that firm's independence.
+The Audit Committee reviewed and discussed the Company's audited financial statements with management.
+It also discussed with BDO Seidman LLP the matters required to be discussed by Statement on Auditing Standards No. 61, "Communications with Audit Committees", as amended by Statement on Auditing Standards No. 90.
+In addition, BDO Seidman LLP also provided to the Audit Committee the written disclosures and the letter required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees," and the Committee discussed with BDO Seidman LLP that firm's independence.

-The Committee is responsible for recommending to the Board that the Company's financial statements be included in the Company's annual report.
-Based on the discussions with BDO Seidman LLP concerning the audit, the financial statement review, and other such matters deemed relevant and appropriate by the Committee, the Committee recommended to the Board that the June 27, 2004 audited financial statements be included in the Company's 2004 Annual Report on Form 10-K.
+The Audit Committee is responsible for recommending to the Board that the Company's financial statements be included in the Company's annual report.
+Based on the discussions with BDO Seidman LLP concerning the audit, the financial statement review, and other such matters deemed relevant and appropriate by the AuditCommittee, the Audit Committee recommended to the Board that the June 27, 2004 audited financial statements be included in the Company's

+2004 Annual Report on Form 10-K.